awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 **Important**
  Before you create an Aurora global database, complete the setup tasks for your account, network, and security settings in [Setting Up for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) in the *Amazon Relational Database Service User Guide*\.

+**Note**
+ If you create an Aurora cluster through the AWS CLI or RDS API and intend to add it later to an Aurora global database, you must use the `global` value for the engine mode parameter\.

 ### Console<a name="aurora-global-database-create.console"></a>